knowm/XChange/README.md

 ## Important!

 The world of Bitcoin changes quickly and XChange is no exception.
-The best way to stay updated on important announcements is to follow tweets on [Knowm's Twitter page](https://twitter.com/knowmorg).
 For the latest bugfixes and features you should use the [snapshot jars] (https://oss.sonatype.org/content/groups/public/org/knowm/xchange/) or build yourself from the DEVELOP branch.
 See below for more details about building with Maven.
 To report bugs and see what issues people are currently working on see the [issues page](https://github.com/timmolter/XChange/issues).
-There are also most likely some open [bounties](http://knowm.org/open-source/) to be had as well.

 ## Description